Best Car Loan Options for Self-Employed Australians

 Why self-employed applicants face more scrutiny

 Banks love predictability.
-A PAYG employee with a consistent salary is easy to assess — three months of payslips and a bank statement is usually enough.
-Self-employed income is different: it fluctuates, it may be structured differently (drawings, dividends, distributions), and it requires more interpretation.
+A PAYG employee with a consistent salary is easy to assess.
+Three months of payslips and a bank statement is usually enough.
+Self-employed income is different: it fluctuates, it may be structured differently through drawings, dividends or distributions, and it requires more interpretation.

 Full-doc vs. low-doc car loans